-A poster outline will need to be turned in (via email, see below) to or discussed with the instructor by April 16.
+A poster outline will need to be turned in (via canvas) by by April 15 at 5pm.
+This is to be a first full draft; but you can continue tweaking after this step.
 Successful completion of this component is worth 5 points towards the poster presentation.
 Early submissions are much appreciated.

-This is best accomplished by stopping by during office hours or a set up appointment.
+You are also encouraged to stop by during office hours to discuss with the instructor or TA Benwei.
 The outline should include a draft of the poster (either as a set of slides) or as a single document.
-It should be near complete, so that the instructor can make concrete suggestions to improve the poster.
+It should be near complete, so that the instructor/TA can make concrete suggestions to improve the poster.